 Here’s a key difference: You must have internet service through Xfinity to sign up for the mobile deal.
 It includes unlimited nationwide talk and text, 100 MB of shared data and no line access fees on up to five lines.

 Extremely light data users (less than 100 MB per month) could potentially have a $0 monthly bill with Xfinity!

 Republic Wireless utilizes T-Mobile and Sprint’s networks for cellular data, plus Wi-Fi for calls, texts and data where cell service can’t reach.

 Xfinity Mobile runs on Verizon’s 4G LTE network and connects to Xfinity’s 18 million Wi-Fi hotspots nationwide.

 Republic Wireless sells a number of budget-friendly Android devices on its website, including the Samsung Galaxy J3, Alcatel A30 and Moto E4 — all for under $100.

 You can also bring your own phone from a list of compatible devices.
 Read more here.

-Xfinity Mobile doesn’t currently allow users to bring their own phone.
+Xfinity Mobile only lets select iPhone users bring their own phone to its network.
 It has about 15 of the latest smartphones for sale on its website, such as the iPhone X, iPhone 8, Samsung Galaxy Note 8 and Samsung Galaxy S8.